Tokyo 2020 Chronology (Page 2/4): 2019

 *To correct any errors in this chronology, contact us.

-Compiled and written by Philbert Ono (former TOCOG employee)
+Compiled and written by Philbert Ono (former TOCOG employee).
+Preserving Tokyo 2020 history and memories.

 January 6, 2019: NHK TV starts to air its year-long, weekly “NHK Taiga Drama” titled Idaten (Swift Runner) dramatizing Japan’s involvement in the Olympics from 1912 to the 1964 Tokyo Olympics.
 It focuses on Japanese marathon runner Shiso Kanakuri (played by Nakamura Kankuro VI) and swimming coach Tabata Masaji (played by Abe Sadao).
 The last episode airs on December 15, 2019.
 The series receive a low average rating of only 8.2 percent.